| Getting your Trinity Audio player ready... |

 KEY FACT:

-So, can we interpret these averages as a clear sign that 730 is “the magic number” when it comes to Wharton MBA GMAT scores, or is there more to consider when setting your score goal for Wharton?
+So, can we interpret these averages as a clear sign that there is a “magic number” when it comes to Wharton MBA GMAT scores, or is there more to consider when setting your score goal for Wharton?
 (Drumroll … there’s more!)
 Let’s investigate.

 Balancing Your GMAT Score With Other Factors